For more information related to Member travel, contact Financial Services at 250-356-8586.

 Q Can I use the card to collect Air Miles or other airline bonus points?

 A No. The MLA travel card does not permit the collection of Air Miles.
-This is consistent with the former corporate card issued to Members.

 A Yes.
-An MLA can accumulate Airline Bonus Points on a personal credit card.
+A Member can accumulate Airline Bonus Points on a personal credit card.
 The Member is responsible for maintaining accurate records and ensuring that the points are not used for any purpose other than legislative business, Commonwealth Parliamentary Association travel, or as a donation to a recognized charity under the Income Tax Act.
 This decision was made by the Legislative Assembly Management Committee in May 1993.

 Q Will I get a print monthly statement?